 The OpenNMS Horizon integration makes uses of the so-called "Webhooks" service, that allows to trigger actions when a specific web-request was received.
-The basic operation is as follows: OpenNMS Horizon polls for alarms with associated nodes and matches a given category filter.
+The basic operation is as follows: OpenNMS Horizon polls for alarms and matches the alarm reduction key against a given filter and the alarm's associated nodes against a given category filter.
 For the resulting alarm set the maximum severity and total count is computed.
 If one of these values changed compared to the last poll one or more events specified for the computed maximum severity will be sent to IFTTT.